 Lea Salonga On Stage - Theater Credits, Bio and Tickets

-In January 1992, she became the first Asian woman to play the role of Éponine in Les Misérables on Broadway and later on in her career she would return to the musical (in the 2006 revival) and would also become the first actress of Asian descent to play the role of Fantine (from March to October 2007).
-She also starred in both the 10th and 25th Anniversary concerts of Les Misérables (as Éponine and Fantine, respectively) in London.
+In January 1992, she became the first Asian woman to play the role of Éponine in Les Misérables on Broadway.
+Later in her career, she returned to the musical in the 2006 revival, becoming the first actress of Asian descent to play the role of Fantine from March to October 2007.
+She also starred in both the 10th and 25th anniversary concerts of Les Misérables (as Éponine and Fantine, respectively) in London.

-Lea has also garnered great acclaim for her work with the Walt Disney Company, providing the singing voices for two Disney Princesses.
-She played Princess Jasmine in 1992's "Aladdin" and Fa Mulan in 1998's "Mulan".
-She was honored by the company in 2011 and was awarded "Disney Legend" status.
+Lea has also garnered great acclaim for her work with the Walt Disney Company, providing the singing voices for two Disney princesses.
+She played Princess Jasmine in 1992's Aladdin and Fa Mulan in 1998's Mulan.
+The company awarded her "Disney Legend" status in 2011.

-She returned to the Great White Way to play Mei-Li in the Broadway revival of Flower Drum Song from September 2002 to March 2003.
-More recently, she starred as Kei Kimura alongside George Takei and Telly Leung in the Broadway premiere of Allegience from October 2015 to February 2016.
+She returned to Broadway to play Mei-Li in the Broadway revival of Flower Drum Song from September 2002 to March 2003.
+Salonga later starred as Kei Kimura alongside George Takei and Telly Leung in the Broadway premiere of Allegiance from October 2015 to February 2016.

-Lea returned to Broadway as Erzulie, Goddess of Love, in Michael Arden's 2017 Broadway revival of Once on This Island and began performances on November 9, 2017.
+Lea returned to Broadway as Erzulie, Goddess of Love, in Michael Arden's 2017 Broadway revival of Once on This Island, beginning performances on November 9, 2017.
 She continued in the role through June 24, 2018 and reprised the role for the production's final performances from December 27, 2018 through January 6, 2019.